Real Estate in Japan

 There are risks associated with longer vacancies and higher capex than in US, however, and financing is only available at a comparatively high rate.

 Here are a few specificities of the Japanese market:

-- Demographics: Japan population is decreasing fast, and there is strong demand for convenient flats in mega-cities whereas countryside appartments face a real risk of permanent vacancy in the future.
+- Demographics: Japan population is decreasing fast, and there is strong demand for convenient flats in mega-cities whereas countryside apartments face a real risk of permanent vacancy in the future.

 - General building maintenance and administration costs, if you do not own the whole building is very costly in Japan.

-- Expensive Renovations: Many kitchen and bathrooms components involve plastics that do not age gracefully and renovation tend to be very expensive in Japan and materials used do not always make sense.
+- Expensive Renovations: Many kitchens and bathroom components involve plastics that do not age gracefully and renovation tend to be very expensive in Japan and the materials used do not always make sense.

-- Seismic risk: housing is always vulnerable to a big earhtquake.
+- Seismic risk: housing is always vulnerable to a big earthquake.

 Typical Investor Products

 Typical investor products in good areas are: